Aside from the regular salary we receive every month, some ships provide extra income opportunities for their crew.

 Remember that not all ships or companies provide their crew with these kinds of extra income opportunities.
 You have to ask the Officers if such pay is given or not.

-One reason is that these jobs are part of your duty on board so its not necessary that they pay you with extra.
+One reason is that these jobs are part of your duty on board so it’s not necessary that they pay you extra.
+When they do, enjoy the good times.
+It doesn’t last forever.

-May the winds be on your favor.
+May the winds be in your favor.